-The Company has determined, based on the nature of its operations and products offered to customers, that its reportable segments are Display Solutions, Imaging Solutions, Semiconductor Manufacturing Services and Power Solutions, The Display Solutions segment's primary products are flat panel display drivers and the Imaging Solutions segment's primary products are CMOS image sensors.
+The Company has determined, based on the nature of its operations and products offered to customers, that its reportable segments are Display Solutions, Imaging Solutions, Semiconductor Manufacturing Services and Power Solutions.
+On October 6, 2008, the Company announced the closure of the Company's Imaging Solutions business segment, subject to support for existing customers.
+The Company expects the Imaging Solutions business segment to be closed by the second fiscal quarter of 2009.
+The Display Solutions segment's primary products are flat panel display drivers and the Imaging Solutions segment's primary products are CMOS image sensors.
 The Semiconductor Manufacturing Service segment provides for wafer foundry services to clients.
 The Power Solutions segment's primary products are MOSFETs, analog switches, DC-DC converters and linear regulators.
 Net sales and gross profit for the "All other" category primarily relates to certain business activities that do not constitute operating or reportable segments.

-The Company's chief operating decision maker ("CODM") as defined by SFAS 131, Disclosure about Segments of an Enterprise and Relate Information, allocates resources to and assesses the performance of each segment using information about its revenue and gross profit.
+The Company's chief operating decision maker ("CODM") as defined by SFAS No. 131, "Disclosure about Segments of an Enterprise and Relate Information," allocates resources to and assesses the performance of each segment using information about its revenue and gross profit.
 The Company does not identify or allocate assets by segments, nor does the CODM evaluate operating segments using discrete asset information.
 In addition, the Company does not allocate operating expense, interest income or expense, other income or expense, or income tax to the segments.
 Management does not evaluate segments based on these criteria.
 The following sets forth information relating to the reportable segments: